Grading at Columbia: Tips and Strategies using CourseWorks (Canvas) and Gradescope

 SpeedGrader for manual and automatic grading

 You can mix open and closed question types in a single quiz or exam.
 When quizzes contain a mix of automatically and manually graded questions, SpeedGrader facilitates this process by listing at the top all the questions that require manual grading.
-For more detailed instructions see How do I grade quiz questions in SpeedGrader?
+For more detailed instructions, refer to How do I grade quiz questions in SpeedGrader?
 You may also use SpeedGrader to revise automatically graded questions or to adjust the final grade of the quiz.
-For more information, see How do I adjust the point value for an entire quiz using fudge points in SpeedGrader?
+For more information, refer to How do I adjust the point value for an entire quiz using fudge points in SpeedGrader?

 Automatic feedback options in the Quizzes Tool